Emergency bleeding control: Internal wound management

 Internal wounds (usually to the torso) are harder to deal with than external wounds, although they often have an external cause.
-The key dangers of internal bleeding include hypovolaemic shock (leading to exsanguination), causing a tamponade on the heart or a haemothorax on the lung.
+The key dangers of internal bleeding include hypovolaemic shock (leading to exsanguination), a tamponade on the heart or a haemothorax on the lung.
 The aortic aneurysm is a special case where the aorta, the body's main blood vessel, becomes ruptured through an inherent weakness, although exertion, raised blood pressure or sudden movements could cause a sudden catastrophic failure.
 This is one of the most serious medical emergencies a patient can face, as the only treatment is rapid surgery.

-In the event of bleeding caused by an external source (trauma, penetrating wound), the patient is usually inclined to the injured side, so that the 'good' side can continue to function properly, without interference from the blood inside the body cavity.
+Calling emergency medical services is required for internal bleeding.

+Generally, the person should stay in the same position if a head, neck or back injury is suspected (unless either moving is required for safety reasons or to control bleeding).

+If signs and symptoms of shock are encountered, the person should be positioned flat on the back (unless the person prefers otherwise for confort and breathing).

 Treatment of internal bleeding is beyond the scope of simple first aid, and a person giving first aid should consider it potentially life-threatening.
 The definitive treatment for internal bleeding is always surgical treatment, and medical advice must be sought urgently for any victim of internal bleeding.